 Chairs and tables should be left as they are found.
 Normally approximately 40 chairs are placed around three sides of the Hall with tables in front of the chairs.
 All additional chairs and tables moved from the side room should be returned there after use, chairs stacked no more than 4 high.
 A vacuum cleaner, Titan, is in the Boiler Room and cleaning materials are in the broom cupboard in the Boiler Room.
 Please keep items used stored in an orderly way.

 (Some locked cupboards in the ‘Boiler Room’ are for the sole use of regular hirers)

 1.5 Kitchen: Hire will include use of the kitchen.
-Crockery (in unlocked cupboards) and cutlery (in the cutlery drawers) are available for general use, along with the kettle, dish washer and water heater and other facilities within the kitchen.
+Crockery (in unlocked cupboards) and cutlery (in the cutlery drawers) is available for general use, along with the kettle, dish washer and water heater and other facilities within the kitchen.

 1.6 Lights and electrical appliances.
 Turn off all lights and electrical appliances when leaving the building; this includes the ‘sound system’.

 1.7 Stage lighting.
-These systems can only be used if agreed with the Booking Officer at the time of hire (Not in use except to access dimmer switch).
+These systems can only be used if agreed with the Booking Officer at the time of hire (Not in use except to access the dimmer switch).